 - The property is taking longer to sell than anticipated and you need relief from monthly interest payments.

 - You are looking to maximize your cash on cash yield.

 - You can finance the project without gap funding, but prefer to get a gap loan in order to remain liquid should another opportunity present itself.

 You can rely on Assets America® for primary and secondary financing on your real estate projects.
 Our funding starts at a bare minimum loan size of $5 million.
-Our extensive network of banks and national, private funding sources includes gap funding specialists who can provide you a gap loan quickly and efficiently.
-Your best deal arises when you get all of your primary and secondary financing from us, as we can offer continuity of funding.
+Our extensive network of institutional and private funding sources can help you achieve your financing goals.
+Your best deal arises when you obtain all of your primary and sometimes secondary financing from us, as we can offer continuity of funding.
 Contact Assets America® today for more information about gap funding.